+Do you enjoy writing?
+Why or why not?

+I do enjoy writing, but it depends on the situation.
+Sometimes when I have experienced something fun and excited, I want to jot it down in my journal.
+Sometimes when I am angry at somebody or something I would be willing to write it down to express my indignation.
+To tell you the truth, if I could choose to do anything I want to do, writing wouldn't come first.
+But generally speaking, I do love writing, and I love how people express their feelings in their writing, too.

 [Journal 2: What is the one thing that you want to change about yourself?: Draft 1]

+What is one thing you would like to change about yourself?
+Why?

 I would love to get rid of the fact that I’m afraid of having lecture in the public.
 I’m not able both having eye contact to the audience and having loud voice.
 I always already began sweating before I even step on the stage; But every time when I saw the audience’s face, I will be so nervous.
 Even thought that I already practice so many time, I still couldn’t get rid of the psychology of fear.
 I have this trouble for a long time, and I think I could be braver and I will be braver to defeat this kind of psychology.